Graduate Programs in Industrial and Management Systems Engineering

 |

-NOTE: EIND 490, EIND 492, EIND 499, EIND 575, EIND 590, and EIND 598 cannot be used towards the PhD course requirements.
-EIND 592 may be substituted only for one EIND 4XX level course.
-Double counting is not allowed; that is, each course can be applied only to fulfill one requirement.
+- Double counting is not allowed; that is, each course can be applied only to fulfill one requirement.
 The final graduate plan of study must comply with Graduate School Policy, including the requirement that the number of 5xx-level/6xxx-level course credits must be equal to two-thirds (2/3) of the total graded coursework, including Research credits (590) or Professional Paper/Project credits (575).

 Funding Opportunities

 Teaching and research assistantships are available on a competitive basis.
 Teaching assistantships (GTAs) involve assisting professors with the conduct of their classes, including preparation and grading.
-Research assistantships (GRAs) provide the opportunity to work on a research grant or industry sponsored project under the direction of a faculty member.
+Research assistantships (RAs) provide the opportunity to work on a research grant or industry sponsored project under the direction of a faculty member.
 All applicants will be considered for potential financial assistance and notified in their acceptance letter.

 NOTE: If you are not a Montana resident, you may be eligible for 150% of in-state tuition under the WRGP-WICHE program.